grscheller/dotfiles/README.md

-# Configuration files "my dotfiles"
+# Configuration Files "my dotfiles"

-This project contains the infrastructure I use to maintain and install my Fish, Bash, and Shell based environments.
+This project contains the infrastructure I use to maintain and install my Fish, Neovim and Alacrittty configurations.
+I also maintain minimal bash and POSIX shell configurations.

 The same configuration files are designed to be shared across multiple, more or less, POSIX like environments.
-Also used to maintain Neovim and Alacritty configuration files.

-Installs config files into your `$HOME` directiors from the cloned repo.
+These config files get installed into the `$HOME` directiors from the cloned repo.

 ## Design Choices

+Modern Linux desktop environments don't reliably source, or not source, either `~/.profile` or `~/.bash_profile`.
+Therefore, while in a terminal or at the console, I must take care to ensure that a sane initial shell environment gets set up.

 * Same POSIX `.profile` used by all POSIX compliant shells
 * Fish is not a POSIX compliant shell
 * Designed for maximum portability
 * Not designed for maximum security for a specific Shell or OS

-### Initial Shell Configuration

-Modern Linux desktop environments don't reliably source, or not source, either `~/.profile` or `~/.bash_profile`.

-* CentOS 7 does not
-* Arch Linux running GNOME Shell via GDM sources `./profile` with sh

-Therefore, my various POSIX `.*rc` files determine whether or not an initial shell environment was properly configured.
-If not, they source a POSIX shell script `~/.environment_rc` to do an initial configuration.
+## Shell Scripts

-## Installation Script
+### Installation Script

 * [installDotfiles](installDotfiles) installation script
   * installs everything into `$HOME`
   * run `./installDotfiles` from repo
   * Installs other various configuration files

-## Shell Scripts Installed in ~/.local/bin
+### Shell Scripts for POSIX Shell Configs

+These are installed into `~/.local/bin`.

 * [digpath](bin/digpath)
   * finds files on $PATH